An introduction to ancient Persia’s metaphysics and spirituality by Andre Atabaki

 The student: But I can see and hear the world!

-The master: That Truth is that very seeing and hearing in which you find yourself wrapped in a world.
+The master: That Truth is that very seeing and hearing by which you find yourself wrapped in a world.
 The seen and the heard are naught; they are like the waves in the ocean, just water like the rest of it.
 Only water is real; wave is mere name and form, i.e. conditioned emptiness.

 The student: Who am I then?